 1. Program Description.

 1.2 Termination.
 Notwithstanding the foregoing, either party may terminate the Agreement with or without cause on thirty (30) days prior written notice.
 Termination of this Agreement shall not affect Member’s obligations with regard to any Products ordered prior to the termination date, including without limitation any subscription terms or payment obligations.
 Notwithstanding the foregoing, Adobe may immediately terminate this Agreement, upon written notice, for a material breach (including but not limited to any misappropriation or infringement of Adobe’s intellectual property rights).
-If Adobe terminates the Agreement for any material breach of the Agreement, notwithstanding anything to the contrary, Member’s organization (as defined in the Program Guide) shall immediately cease use of the Products, delete the Products from all computer systems and IT equipment on which it resides, and return to Adobe, or its Reseller, any media containing the Products as well as any related materials.
+If this Agreement terminates, then Member’s organization (as defined in the Program Guide) shall immediately cease use of the Products, delete the Products from all computer systems and IT equipment on which it resides, and return to Adobe, or its Reseller, any media containing the Products as well as any related materials.

 1.4 Program Products.
 For a complete list of Products available through the Program, Member shall contact its Adobe authorized VIP reseller (“Reseller”) or go to the Program web pages located on Adobe.com www.adobe.com/volume‑licensing/business/adobe‑value‑incentive-plan.html.
 All Products purchased through the Program are solely for use within Member’s own organization and all re-sale, sublicensing, and other distribution is prohibited except as set forth in Section 4.1 and/or the Program Guide, if applicable.

 2.2 VIP Admin Console.
-Once the terms of this agreement are accepted, the individual accepting on behalf of the organization will become a Member and will be assigned as the Admin Console Program Administrator (“Administrator”).
+Once the terms of this agreement are accepted, the individual accepting on behalf of the organization will be assigned as the Admin Console Program Administrator (“Administrator”) and such organization shall become a Member.
 The Administrator will be provided access to the Admin Console where they will have the ability to access the Product, manage their subscriptions, and view their account information, Product effective dates, serial numbers, and comprehensive order details.
 The Admin Console will allow the Administrator to invite additional users within their organization to gain access to the Admin Console.
+Any individual that Member appoints as an Administrator has the authority to act on Member’s behalf.

 2.3 Serial Numbers.
 Serial numbers may be assigned to specific Products.
 For other Products, the Administrator may generate serial numbers in the Admin Console, which may be generated for use in specific quantities or for an entire organization (if applicable) based on Product type, quantity deployed and purchased, and as further described in the Program Guide.